awslabs/raf/docs/wiki/1_getting_start/Build-on-Conda.md

 (Document work-in-progress)

-In MNM, we recommend using [conda](https://conda.io/) as working environment, as it provides fine-grained version control for rich amount of packages, without asking for root permission.
+This article introduces the way of using [conda](https://conda.io/) as working environment, as it provides fine-grained version control for rich amount of packages, without asking for root permission.

 ```bash
 # Create an environment called mnm-dev